-8.5.2 The Flather radiation scheme
+8.5.3 The Flather radiation scheme

 The ? scheme is a radiation condition on the normal, depth-mean transport across the open boundary.
 It takes the form where U is the depth-mean velocity normal to the boundary and $\eta$ is the sea surface height, both from the model.
 The subscript e indicates the same fields from external sources.
 The speed of external gravity waves is given by $c=\sqrt{gh}$ , and h is the depth of the water column.
 The depth-mean normal velocity along the edge of the model domain is set equal to the external depth-mean normal velocity, plus a correction term that allows gravity waves generated internally to exit the model boundary.
-Note that the sea-surface height gradient in (8.12) is a spatial gradient across the model boundary, so that $\eta_e$ is defined on the T points with nbrdta=1 and $\eta$ is defined on the T points with nbrdta=2.
-T and T0 are defined on the T1 points with T2 points.
+Note that the sea-surface height gradient in (8.12) is a spatial gradient across the model boundary, so that $\eta_e$ is defined on the T points with nbr=1 and $\eta$ is defined on the T points with nbr=1, i.e. between the two T grid points.